-Susan Burnstine is an award winning professional fine art and commercial photographer based in Los Angeles who builds homemade cameras and lenses primarily made out of plastic, vintage camera parts and random household objects.
-Susan is represented in galleries across the country, widely published throughout the world , frequently jurors and curates exhibitions and has also written for several photography magazines, including a monthly column for Black & White Photography (UK).
-Susan’s first monograph Within Shadows earned the Gold award for PX3 Prix De La Photographie Paris in the Professional Fine Art Books category and was selected for the 2011 Photo Eye Booklist.
+Susan Burnstine is an award-winning professional fine art and commercial photographer who builds homemade cameras and lenses using plastic, vintage camera parts, and random household objects.
+Susan is represented in galleries across the globe and widely published throughout the world.
+She frequently curates and serves on juries for exhibitions and has written for several photography magazines, including a monthly column for Black & White Photography (UK).
+Susan’s first monograph, Within Shadows, earned the Gold Award for PX3 Prix De La Photographie, Paris (Px3) in the Professional Fine Art Books category.
+She was also selected for Photo-Eye's 2011 booklist.

 Photographic images are deeply rooted in personal emotion.
 This is the case whether they are found or created, regardless of genre—be it landscape, still life, portraiture, nature, abstraction, photojournalism, self-portrait, or documentary.
 As photographers we strive to convey our vision in a true, honest, and consistent manner, establishing an emotional connection with each image we create.

 Under Susan's practiced tutelage, participants learn how to articulate and refine their vision by delving into symbolism, metaphor, and personal stories.
 In the process, we examine our own personal narratives, aesthetics, and psychology in image making.
 Through hands-on demonstrations, creative exercises tailored to each student, group discussions, photographing assignments, and portfolio reviews, we are encouraged and inspired to grow and reach the next level of our artistic achievement.
 We also discuss such practical topics as long-term project development, portfolio editing, marketing, publishing, and exhibitions.
 Join Susan for a rich exploration of the self, as we harness the power of photography to realize individual narratives.